Dhaka District: Subdivisions

-The municipal area of Dhaka city is under the jurisdiction of the Dhaka North City Corporation and Dhaka South City Corporation; for administrative purposes, the municipal area is divided into 92 wards.
+The municipal area of Dhaka City is under the jurisdiction of the Dhaka North City Corporation and Dhaka South City Corporation; for administrative purposes, the municipal area is divided into 92 wards.
 Tejgaon Development Circle is merged with the two city corporations.

 Demographics

-According to the 2011 Bangladesh census, Dhaka District had a population of 12,043,977, of which 6,555,792 were males and 5,488,185 were females.
-Rural population was 2,726,934 (22.64%) while urban population was 9,317,043 (77.36%).
-Dhaka had a literacy rate 70.54% for the population 7 years and above: 73.56% for males and 66.86% for females.
+According to the 2022 Census of Bangladesh, Dhaka District had 4,035,241 households and a population of 14,734,701 with an average 3.62 people per household.
+Among the population, 2,231,856 (15.15%) inhabitants were under 10 years of age.
+The population density was 10,067 people per km2.
+Dhaka District had a literacy rate (age 7 and over) of 84.88%, compared to the national average of 74.80%, and a sex ratio of 865 females per 1000 males.
+Approximately 76.26% of the population lived in urban areas.
+The ethnic population was 27,137.

 Religion

-Islam is the largest religion in Dhaka district with 94.65% of the population.
-Hinduism is the second-largest religion with 4.70% of the population.
-0.52% of the population were Christians, while Buddhists, once the major religion in the district, were only 0.11% of the population.
-Although all communities are predominantly urban, a greater percentage of Hindus live in rural areas than other communities.
+In 2011, Islam was the largest religion in the Dhaka district with 94.65% of the population.
+Hinduism was the second-largest religion with 4.70% of the population.
+0.52% of the population were Christians, while Buddhists were only 0.11% of the population.
+Although all communities are predominantly urban, a greater percentage of Hindus live in rural areas than in other communities.
 The district of Dhaka has more than 12 000 mosques, 3012 Hindu mandirs, 530 churches, 174 Buddhist temples, three pagodas and a synagogue.
 For a long time, Islam has been the majority religion in Dhaka, with only 1300 mosques, but more mosques were recently built, and the district is now called the City of Mosques.